The Benefits of Extra Virgin Olive Oil

 One statistic from the study really stood out to us was that consuming half a tablespoon of olive oil per day was associated with a 16% lower risk of cancer mortality, compared to consuming no olive oil at all.

-When you opt for extra virgin olive oil instead of butter (or another oil), you get the added benefit of powerful polyphenols.
+When you opt for extra virgin olive oil instead of butter (or another oil), you can enjoy the added advantage of powerful polyphenols.

-This Study showed that extra virgin olive oil contains a certain phenol compound called oleocanthal, which acts similarly to ibuprofen in the body that helps reduce inflammation.
+This Study showed that extra virgin olive oil contains a certain phenol compound called oleocanthal, which acts similarly to ibuprofen in the body, helping to reduce inflammation.
 This shows the potential for olive oil’s ability to help reduce the risk of strokes, as explored in an article on WebMD.

 Not only is extra virgin olive oil a healthy anti-inflammatory, but by using olive oil you are reducing harmful alternatives, such as vegetable oil, from your diet.
 Regular consumption of vegetable oils used in many processed foods have long been thought to result in an imbalance of omega-6 to omega-3 fatty acids, which many scientists believe promotes inflammation.
 The conclusion?
 Toss out those vegetable oils and pour on the EVOO!